 - When the plane lands at your destination, activate the PuraSim eSIM as your data line.

-- Done: you have local data at the lowest price, no queues, no stores, no stress.
+- Done: you have local data at the lowest price, no queues, no shops, no stress.

-Most smartphones launched since 2018 are compatible with eSIM: iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3 and later.
+Most smartphones launched since 2018 are eSIM compatible: iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3 and later.
 You can check compatibility on our eSIM for travel page.

-Many eSIM plans start counting days from the first data connection, not from the purchase.
+Many eSIM plans start counting days from the first data connection, not from purchase.
 Install the eSIM at home, but don't activate data until you arrive at your destination.
-This way, you make the most of each day of the plan from the moment you really need it.
+This way, you maximize each day of the plan from the moment you truly need it.

-Essential apps for your honeymoon that need data
+Essential apps for your honeymoon that require data

 These are the apps that consume the most data on a honeymoon and make the trip much easier and more memorable.
 Having them working without relying on hotel WiFi makes a real difference.